Nonsensical1/Daily-Morning-News-Scraper-/README.md

         ```bash
         $env:API_KEY="YOUR_API_KEY_HERE"
         ```
-    *Note: Environment variables set this way are only for the current terminal session.
-For a permanent solution on Windows, search for "Edit the system environment variables".*
+    *Note: Environment variables set this way are only for the current terminal session.*

 ## Running the Application